dvidalolz/budget-tracker/DESIGN.md

 ### InputRepo
 Manages `Input` entity persistence operations.
+#### Functionality
+1) Save an input
+2) Retrieve all input by userId
+3) Delete an input by inputid

 ### UserRepo
 Handles `User` entity persistence operations.
+#### Functionality
+1) Save a user
+2) Find a user by username/id
+3) Delete a user by id

 ### InputTypeRepo
 Facilitates `InputType` entity persistence operations.
+1) Save an inputType
+2) Fetch all inputtypes by userid
+3) Delete inputType

 ### InputSubTypeRepo
 Manages `InputSubType` entity persistence operations.
+1) Save an input subtype
+2) Fetch all inputsubtype by userid
+3) Delete input subtype

 ## Services